alexthehaszard/jacks/README.md

 ## odds of winning

 the odds of winning this game (calculated by letting it play 100000 games) is around 16.4%

-## to do

-i plan to make a counter with the remaining number of cards in the deck and make it look a lot nicer, but the functionality is there right now.